zama-ai/concrete/docs/tutorial/bitwise.md

 ### With casting

-Approach described above could be suboptimal for some circuits, so it is advised to check the complexity with it disabled before production.
+The approach described above could be suboptimal for some circuits, so it is advised to check the complexity with it disabled before production.
 Here is how the implementation changes with it disabled.

 ```python
 import numpy as np